-This is an exciting post for an experienced and committed mental health practitioner to be part of a regional health service for military Veterans and those leaving the forces.
+This is an exciting post for an experienced and committed psychologist or psychological therapist to be part of the military veterans' Complex Treatment Service (CTS).

-The role will involve specialist assessment, brief interventions and consultation/liaison with other statutory and non-statutory services.
-You must be an experienced clinician, an excellent communicator, have a flexible approach to your work and be enthusiastic about developing the service for veterans.
+You will provide support/supervision to other clinicians, training to other health professionals and consultation/liaison with other statutory and non-statutory services.
+You must be an experienced clinician, an excellent communicator, have a flexible approach to your work and be enthusiastic about the continuing development of mental health services for veterans.

 An armed forces background is not essential but may be helpful, as would an understanding of issues facing ex-forces personnel.